-Jennine Capó Crucet is the author of the novel MAGIC CITY RELIC, forthcoming from St. Martin's Press in 2015.
+Jennine Capó Crucet is the author of the novel MAKE YOUR HOME AMONG STRANGERS, forthcoming August 2015 from St. Martin's Press.
 Her story collection is How to Leave Hialeah, which won the Iowa Short Fiction Prize, the John Gardner Book Award, the Devil's Kitchen Reading Award, and was named a Best Book of the Year by the Miami Herald, the Miami New Times, and the Latinidad List.
 A winner of an O. Henry Prize and a Bread Loaf Fellow, her writing has appeared in Guernica, Ploughshares, Epoch, The Rumpus, Prairie Schooner, and other magazines.
 She was recently the Winter 2013/14 Picador Guest Professor at the Institute for American Studies at the University of Leipzig, Germany.
 Originally from Miami, she's currently an Assistant Professor of Creative Writing at Florida State University.

 Monday, July 7th, 6pm

 La Casa Azul Bookstore | As part of the 2014 KWELI Writers Conference